Kiwis Doin’ Dylan – Part IV

 CD "Tahora 21st - A Coming of Age" Tahora Music Festival OMAPU 021 - Kerry Turner, with Mike Harding and Sarah-Jayne White.

 Tahora is a small settlement located in the Manawatu-Wanganui Region in the North Island of New Zealand along the Stratford–Okahukura railway line and State Highway 43 between Stratford and Taumarunui.
 It was the location of an annual folk music festival for 30 years.
-This 2CD recording is from their 21st Festival in 1997..
+This 2CD recording is from their 21st Festival on 30th and 31st December 1996 with the CD being released in early 1997.

 - Chocolate Fish

 CD “Live at Vino Vino” Big Love Production BLCD1001 - Vino Vino Café, Waiheke Island, (35 minute ferry ride from Auckland).
-Chocolate Fish is comprised of Anu Grace (vocals, flute), Pete Reilly (guitar) and others.
-The members of the group live on Waiheke Island.
+Chocolate Fish is comprised of Anu Grace (vocals, flute), Pete Reilly (guitar), Chris Orange (double bass) and Alain Koestier (drums).
+The members of the group lived on Waiheke Island at the time.
+Up to date information on Anu Grace can be found at the Anu Grace website.
+This album recorded live on 28 April 1997.

 - McSweeney Brothers